bdaiinstitute/vlfm/README.md

 ```bash
 pip install -e .[habitat]
 ```
-Also clone and install [habitat-lab](https://github.com/facebookresearch/habitat-lab) on the same environment

 If you are using the Spot robot, install this repo into your env with the following:
 ```bash